DanielaGjorgjieva/DreamTeam/Tasks.md

 -work with password with crypto
 -work on login/signin
 -fetch and a part of server join to activity with Alessandro e Francesco

+15/12
+-fetch to your page if you click your username
+-login from event if you have not an account or you ar not logged